LibertyDSNP/spec/pages/Frequency/Records.md

 ### State

 Frequency State stores data associated with an [Identity](Identity.md).
-It can also be used to lookup the state of prior Records related to an Identity.
+It can also be used to look up the state of prior Records related to an Identity.

 State data is retrieved via state queries (`pallet.stateQuery`) or RPC calls (`pallet.rpc_call()`).